 You do not need Schedules C1-4 and D. These schedules are for political committees to report contributions from corporations and labor organizations.
-Candidates and officeholders are generally prohibited from accepting such contributions.
+Candidates and officeholders are prohibited from accepting such contributions.

-SCHEDULE E: LOANS
+SCHEDULE E(J): LOANS (JUDICIAL)

-These instructions are for candidates and officeholders using SCHEDULE E: LOANS.
+These instructions are for judicial candidates and officeholders using SCHEDULE E(J): LOANS (JUDICIAL).